 But when one spends significant time on the edge of protected land, set aside for the flourishing of an ecosystem, one inevitably thinks about these sorts of things: harmony and balance and the cross-section of the past and future.
 And the Periyar is alive with its history.
 The Mullaperiyar dam, built at the onset of active British involvement in its colonial crown jewel’s governance, created Periyar Lake, out of which flooded trees still eerily jut, and at the banks of which boar, bison, deer, elephants, tigers, etc., today convene to snatch, lap, and quench*.
 British hunters exploited this inducement for their recreation until 1947, when poachers took the reins.
 They took Sandalwood, and stripped Vayana trees of their bark and bison of their haunches.
 They were paid mercenaries on the edge of the law, thrown there by those who wanted to extract the forest’s wealth.

 Last night, I had dinner with two guides, Thomas and Noushad, who led us on the Tiger Trail two weeks ago.
 They are both former poachers.
 They brought photographs from 1997, the year after their sentences for poaching were commuted, taken on the first days of their new lives.
-Two photos in particular stuck out to me.
+The two photos at the top in particular stuck out to me.
 Both are simple.
 They are of the original Tiger Trail guides, several of whom I don’t recognize, but some of whom led us on our trip.
 They are younger, thinner, facing the camera, their caps tilted casually over their eyes, their mouths stern (in my experience, it’s uncommon for an Indian man to smile for a photograph).
 And most meaningfully, they are without visitors.
 They are without others.

 When we were wrapping up our trip two weeks ago, we asked our guides to pose with us for a picture.
 In fact, we took several.
 We wanted to remember them, and to memorialize our experience with them.
 I imagine this is a common desire.
 But these two photos that Thomas had handed me from across the table were taken only of them, only for them, to serve as a remembrance of these early times.
 What was it about these days that they wanted to remember?